nhejazi/conf_ACIC-medshift-2019/README.md

 on static treatment regimes and binary exposures, with classical theory introducing the natural direct and indirect effects through a decomposition of the average treatment effect.
-We present an analogous decomposition of the _population intervention effect_, defined through stochastic interventions on both the exposure and mediator nodes, constructing a generalized framework in which a variety of interesting causal contrasts can be defined, including effects accommodating both continuous and categorical exposures.
-Summarizing new identification results, we show that our direct and indirect effects require weaker assumptions than effects based on the classical average treatment effect counterpart, providing an alternative mediation analysis for setting wherein the cross-world counterfactual independencies required for traditional mediation analysis are unverifiable.
-Principally, we discuss the construction and evaluation of semiparametric-efficient estimators of the direct and indirect effects, comparing and contrasting the classical one-step (AIPW) estimator and a modern targeted minimum loss-based (TML) alternative under a setting in which data-adaptive, machine learning techniques are used in estimating relevant nuisance functions.
-We show these efficient estimators to be asymptotically linear under a condition requiring $n^{1/4}$-consistency of certain regression functions, and we present the results of a simulation study in which the finite-sample properties of these two estimators are evaluated; moreover, we introduce the medshift R package, using the new software tool to apply this methodology in an illustrative investigation of the effect of sports team participation on children's BMI, with mediators including exercise habits, daily consumption of snacks, and overweight status.
-Time permitting, we discuss extensions of this methodology to a formalism accommodating instrumental variables and corresponding stochastic mediation effects.
+We present an analogous decomposition of the population intervention effect, defined through stochastic interventions on both the exposure and mediator nodes, constructing a generalized framework in which a variety of interesting causal contrasts can be defined, including effects accommodating both continuous and categorical exposures.
+Summarizing new identification results, we show that our direct and indirect effects require weaker assumptions than effects based on the classical average treatment effect counterpart, providing an alternative mediation analysis for settings wherein the cross-world counterfactual independencies required for traditional mediation analysis are unverifiable.
+Principally, we discuss the construction and evaluation of semiparametric-efficient estimators of the direct and indirect effects, comparing and contrasting the classical one-step (or AIPW) estimator and a modern targeted minimum loss (TML) alternative under a setting in which data-adaptive, machine learning techniques are used in estimating relevant nuisance functions.
+We show these efficient estimators to be asymptotically linear under a condition requiring $n^{1/4}$-consistency of certain regression functions, and we present the results of a simulation study in which the finite-sample properties of these two estimators are evaluated; moreover, we introduce the medshift R package, using this new open source software to apply this proposed methodology in an illustrative investigation of the effect of sports team participation on children's BMI, with mediators including exercise habits, daily consumption of snacks, and overweight status.

 ---